samboy/MaraDNS/deadwood-github/doc/Deadwood.md

 ## root_servers

+*Please be aware that this parameter is deprecated.
+While there are no plans to remove this parameter, Deadwood is no longer being updated to resolve DNS resolution issues when using root_servers to resolve names on the internet.
+In addition, Deadwood’s recursive resolver uses only IPv4 and doesn’t use IPv6 (or DNS-over-TCP nor EDNS) to solve names recursively.
+Please use upstream_servers instead.*

 This is a list of root servers; its syntax is identical to upstream_servers (see below).
 This is the type of DNS service ICANN, for example, runs.
 These are servers used that do not give us complete